Taaanos/go-REST-simple-product/README.md

 `.env` is read by docker, changes here should be synced with `.config`.

 Tests use the default config found in `config.go`.

+## CI/CD

+### Integration

+Workflow at circleci makes sure that the app builds successfully.

+### Delivery

+Workflow uses the `circleci/aws-ecr` orb to build and push the docker image to AWS/ECR.